CyberAMS/CarND-Path-Planning-Project/README.md

 }
 ```

 Second we need ensure that there is always enough space on the left or right side of the own vehicle before making a lane change.
-The `CostSpaceInIntendedLane()` method withing the `Vehicle` class calculates either zero or maximum normalized cost based on whether there is space or there is not.
+The `CostSpaceInIntendedLane()` method within the `Vehicle` class calculates either zero or maximum normalized cost based on whether there is space or there is not.

 ```C
 // determine whether there is enough space in the intended lane